-16.1.3 2021 Pit Design Slope Criteria
+13.1.3 2021 Pit Design Slope Criteria

-SSR prepared new pit designs in 2021, the interpretation of the slope design recommendations used by SSR in the 2021 designs is shown in Table 16.2.
+SSR prepared new pit designs in 2021, the interpretation of the slope design recommendations used by SSR in the 2021 designs is shown in Table 13.2.
 The pit slope angles for both pit and dumps were based on those recommended by Knight Piesold but subject to some alteration by SSR.
 The 2021 pit designs have not been subjected to an independent geotechnical review and it is important that this review is carried out and the revised designs confirmed to meet the slope design criteria.
 This should be carried out as soon as possible in 2022.

-Ore and waste are mined in five metre benches.
+Ore and waste are mined in 5 m benches.
 Final wall 20 m benches are formed by joining four working benches together.
-Haulage roads are 30 m wide, which is sufficient for 2-way traffic of 100 t trucks, plus enough space to build a ditch and a safety berm.
-Inter-ramp angles for the west and east walls are 49 and 43 degrees, respectively.
+Haulage roads are 30 m wide, which is sufficient for two-way traffic of 100 t trucks, plus enough space to build a ditch and a safety berm.
+Interramp angles for the west and east walls are 49° and 43°, respectively.
 For every 150 m of slope height, either a 20 m geotechnical berm or a haulage road was added to the slope.

-Criteria Unit Value Remarks Bench height (final wall) m 20 Ore and waste will be mined in 5 m benches Bench face angle degree 60 & 75 60° in East and South; the rest 75° Catch bench width m 11.4-13.3 On final walls Geotechnical berm m 20 For every 150 m height Inter-Ramp angle degree 40, 47 & 50 40° in East and South; 47° in the south-west; the rest 50° Haulage road width m 30 2-way roads, includes berm and ditch Maximum road grade % 10 Rock dump face angle of repose degree 35 25 m lifts and overall slope of 26°
+Criteria Unit Value Remarks Bench height (final wall) m 20 Ore and waste will be mined in 5 m benches Bench face angle degree 60 and 75 60° in east and south; the rest 75° Catch bench width m 11.4-13.3 On final walls Geotechnical berm m 20 For every 150 m height Interramp angle degree 40, 47, and 50 40° in east and south; 47° in the south- west; the rest 50° Haulage road width m 30 Two-way roads, includes berm and ditch Maximum road grade % 10 Rock dump face angle of repose degree 35 25 m lifts and overall slope of 26°

-Table 16.2Mine Design Criteria
+Table 13.2Mine Design Criteria

-16.1.4 Knight Piesold Hydrogeologic Conceptual Model and Preliminary Pit Inflow Estimates
+13.1.4 Knight Piesold Hydrogeologic Conceptual Model and Preliminary Pit Inflow Estimates